saunders77/office-js-docs/docs/excel/custom-functions-overview.md

 }
 ```

+Designate functions as asynchronous by setting the option `"sync": false` in the metadata file.
+During the developer preview, asynchronous functions run in a separate browser process, whereas synchronous functions run in the Excel process, allowing them to run much faster and to run concurrently.

 ## Streamed functions

 Streamed custom functions let you output data to cells repeatedly over time, without waiting for Excel or users to request recalculations.
 For example, the `incrementValue` custom function in the following code adds a number to the result every second, and Excel displays each new value automatically using the `setResult` callback.
 To see the registration code used with `incrementValue`, read the *customfunctions.js* file.